NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-ClusterPeer/docs/clusterpeerinfo.md

 #### RemoteIpAddresses

 Addresses of the remote peers.
-The local peer must be able to reach and connect to these addresses for the request to succeed in creating a peer.
 Assumes existing intercluster LIFs of remote cluster if not provided.

 _Required_: No